Skip to main content

 Researchers spend a lot of time finding a digital solution for data collection that meets all the needs of the study.

-She refers to an example from a work package meeting, where the project manager talked about the challenges of evaluating several different solutions before they found a system that suited the project.
-One of the alternatives they considered had almost all the necessary functions, but was only approved for use in another region and therefore could not be used in the project.
+She points to an example from a work package meeting, where the project manager talked about the challenges of evaluating several different solutions before finding a system that suited the project.
+One of the options they considered had almost all the necessary features, but was only approved for use in another region and therefore could not be used in the project.

-Project managers often have to spend a lot of time familiarizing themselves with different systems for digital data collection before they can decide whether they meet their needs.
+Project managers often have to spend a lot of time familiarizing themselves with different digital data collection systems before they can decide whether they meet their needs.

-Events that are relevant to the network are published on the websites.
+Events that are relevant to the network are published on the website.
 Be it courses, seminars and meetings in the work packages.

-If you run decentralized clinical studies in Health South-East, the websites will therefore become an increasingly important channel for information that is relevant.
+If you are conducting decentralized clinical studies in South-Eastern Norway, the websites will become an increasingly important channel for relevant information.

-- The quality of the websites depends on everyone in the network contributing the information we request, explains network leader Tuva Moseng.
+– The quality of the websites depends on everyone in the network contributing the information we request, explains network manager Tuva Moseng.